MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/nuget-exe.md

 ::: moniker range="tfs-2018"

+1. Select **Build and Release** > **Packages**.

+1. Select your feed from the dropdown menu.

-2. Select **Connect to feed**.
+1. Select **Connect to feed**.

     :::image type="content" source="../media/connect-to-feed.png" alt-text="Screenshot showing the connect to feed button in TFS":::

-3. Follow the highlighted steps to get the tools, add the feed to your local NuGet configuration, and push your package.
+1. Follow the highlighted steps to get the tools, add the feed to your local NuGet configuration, and push your package.

     :::image type="content" source="../media/nugeturl.png" alt-text="Screenshot showing how to push your package using NuGet.exe in TFS":::